conleym/mac-setup/README.md

 * Secrets via lastpass.
     * SSH public/private keys.
     * GPG public/private keys.
-    * Log in to docker hub and other accounts.
+    * Log in to docker hub, jetbrains, and other accounts.